-Roberta ‘Robbie’ Myers is the editor-in-chief of American Elle magazine, which has one of the largest readerships in the country in the women’s magazines category.
-Her tenure, which began in 2000, has been marked by a rise in ad pages, a 16 percent increase in readership across all platforms over the past five years, and introduction of digital content and platforms for the brand.
+Roberta ‘Robbie’ Myers was the editor-in-chief of American Elle magazine, which has one of the largest readerships in the country in the women’s magazines category, for 17 years.
+Her tenure, which began in 2000, was marked by a rise in ad pages and the introduction of digital content and platforms for the brand.

 Myers grew up in Florida, where she was co-captain of the swim team at Plantation High School, and attended Colorado State University on a diving scholarship.
 She moved to New York City shortly after and started her career as an assistant for Rolling Stone magazine.
 Subsequently, she worked under artist Andy Warhol at Interview magazine and then moved onto Seventeen and InStyle, but it was her work with a little-known venture called Tell, done between the publishing company Hachette-Filipacchi and broadcast network NBC, that landed her the job at Elle.